MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/use-simplified-authentication-configuration.md

 ![Add provider from details](media/use-simplified-authentication-configuration/add-provider-from-details.png)

-You can select from the available list of providers, enter a name and then select **Next** to configue the provider settings:
+You can select from the available list of providers, enter a name, and then select **Next** to configure the provider settings:

 ![Add new provider](media/use-simplified-authentication-configuration/add-provider.png)